suicidalcitygirl/azacord/README.md

 ## step 3
 now ur in!

 /ls - show channels
 /join X - join a channel, where X is channel #

+/dms - view dms available
+/dm X - join a dm, where X is the dm index #

+/k Q - search users and channels, where Q is the query

+/a X - attach a file, where X is file path on local machine /n - view notifications